Khachkar: Present

 The art of carving khachkars has witnessed a rebirth as a symbol of Armenian culture in the 20th century.

 There are hundreds of khachkars worldwide, many of which are memorials to commemorate the victims of the Armenian genocide.
 Khachkars have been placed in various locations, including at the Vatican Museums, Canterbury Cathedral's memorial garden, St Mary's Cathedral, Sydney, Colorado State Capitol, Temple of Peace, Cardiff, Christ Church Cathedral, Dublin, and elsewhere.

 According to one count, there are nearly 30 khachkars on public locations in France.
+Some 20 khachkars are located in Poland, which is home to an important Armenian community since the Late Middle Ages.

-Armenian khachkars have been acquired or donated to many museums or temporarily represented at significant exhibitions all around the world such as at the British Museum, the Metropolitan Museum of Art or the Special Exhibition of the National Museum of Ethnology, Osaka, Japan.
+Armenian khachkars have been acquired or donated to many museums or temporarily represented at significant exhibitions all around the world such as at the British Museum (donated by Vazgen I in 1977), the Metropolitan Museum of Art or the Special Exhibition of the National Museum of Ethnology, Osaka, Japan.

 Endangered khachkars

 A large portion of khachkars, which were created in historic Armenia and surrounding regions, in modern times are now located in Turkey, Azerbaijan, Georgia and Iran.
 As a result of systematic eradication of khachkars in Turkey since the Armenian Genocide, today only a few examples survive.
-Unfortunately these few survivors are not cataloged and properly photographed.
+These few survivors are not cataloged and properly photographed.
 Thus, it is difficult to follow up with the current situation.
 One documented example of such destruction took place in the Armenian Cemetery in Jugha, in Nakhchivan.
 The government of Azerbaijan has denied claims that members of the Azerbaijani Armed Forces smashed the khachkars with sledgehammers in December 2005.
 The destruction of khachkars was despite a 2000 UNESCO order demanding their protection, in what has been termed "the worst cultural genocide of the 21st century."

 One source says that khachkars are being damaged, neglected, or moved in Armenia.
 Reasons cited for moving these khachkars include; decoration, to create new holy places, or to make space for new burials.

 Types

 Amenaprkich (Ամէնափրկիչ, meaning Holy Saviour) is a particular type of khachkar in which on the cross is a depiction of the crucified Christ.
 Only a few such designs are known, and most date from the late 13th century.
+One of the few such surviving khachkars today is located in the Sevanavank monastery, which also depicts scenes from the Bible.